webbes/TracingAndLogging/README.md

 You can then hit F5 to start debugging in Chrome.

 ## Use
-You can use the static Trace class method anywhere in your application:
+You can use the static Trace class methods anywhere in your application:

 ``` TS
 import { Trace } from "Diagnostics/Trace";